May 02, 2023

-To survive future data policy changes, we recommend collecting zero-party data instead.
-This method refers to collecting data directly from relevant, consenting customers.
+To survive future data policy changes, we recommend collecting zero-party data – information collected directly from relevant, consenting customers.

 It’s also important to follow the newest technical updates related to web development, especially when it impacts your site’s performance on search engines.
 For example, a recent Google algorithm update considers page experience, one of the core web vitals, as a ranking factor.